 Finding out that you need surgery is scary.
 It’s even more overwhelming when the body part that needs surgical intervention is a large joint, such as your hips.

-However, when hip pain is preventing you from doing basic things, such as walking, sitting, and going up and downstairs, continuing to put off surgery may not be a viable option.
+However, when hip pain prevents you from doing basic things, such as walking, sitting, and going up and downstairs, continuing to put off surgery may not be a viable option.

 At The Orthopedic Clinic, we want you to live your life in full motion.
 We also want you to have peace of mind about the procedures we provide so that you can make an informed decision confidently.
 This is why we’d like you to take a moment to read about the minimally invasive anterior hip replacement.